bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 end # shocks
 ```

-In this case, a `begin` block is not necessary and the technology shock can be declared in one line.
+In this case, the `begin … end` block is not mandatory and the technology shock
+can be declared in one line.

 ```julia
 @shocks model ea